- Student loan borrowers can buy a house, but student debt can make qualifying for a mortgage difficult.

-Find the Best Long-Term Rate – If you are refinancing to get lower payments for a mortgage application, you want a long repayment plan.
+Find the Best Long-Term Rate – If you are refinancing to get lower payments for a mortgage application, you want a lengthy repayment plan.
 The interest rate will be slightly higher, but the payments will be much lower.
 Keep in mind that the companies advertising the lowest rates are usually promoting their short-term loans.
 Focus on the lenders who have the best 20-year refinance rates.

 Mortgage Applications, Student Loans, and Credit Scores

 The two biggest factors in a mortgage application are the debt-to-income ration and credit score.
 Thus far, we have focused primarily on the DTI, as this is typically how student loans impact a mortgage application.

 Credit scores can also be impacted by student loans.
 On the positive side, a student loan can be a borrower’s oldest line of credit, which is a good thing, and making payments on time can help a credit score.
 On the negative side, late payments and other student loan issues can damage a credit score.